The four-step guide to measuring employee engagement

 Example employee engagement questions

-There are several types of questions that reveal your employees’ level of engagement.
+Several types of questions reveal your employees’ level of engagement.
 Some of these questions relate to general engagement outcomes and drivers, whereas others are more specific and focus on how likely a person is to recommend your company to others.

 Answer formats could follow the Likert scale where responses range from strongly disagree to strongly agree, or a numerical scale from 1–5.
 The phrasing of the question may vary slightly depending on what method you choose.